John-R-Wallace-NOAA/rgit/README.md

 Look at the git() wrapper function from this repo and show how it could be pushed back to here (with the correct permissions):

-    repoPath <- "John-R-Wallace-NOAA/rgit"  # Set the repoPath to the one you will be using.
+    # Set the repoPath to the one you will be using.
+    repoPath <- "John-R-Wallace-NOAA/rgit"

-    S(git) # Pull the file directly from GitHub with all comments shown and long line width
+    # Pull the file directly from GitHub with all comments shown and long line width
+    S(git)

+    # Pull and save 'git.R' to the working directory [getwd()].
-    gitAFile(paste0(repoPath, "/master/R/git.R"), "script", File = "git.R", show = FALSE) # Pull and save 'git.R' to the working directory [getwd()]
+    gitAFile(paste0(repoPath, "/master/R/git.R"), "script", File = "git.R", show = FALSE)

-    # This would normally be done with a properly user configured gitEdit() function
+    # This would normally be done with a properly user configured gitEdit() function.
     # gitEdit(git)

-    file.show('git.R')  # Show the file in the working directory
+    # Show the file in the working directory.
+    file.show('git.R')

+    # Inspect what is going on with verbose = TRUE and inspecting the undeleted repo.
-    gitPush(git.R, subDir = 'R',  gitDir = repoPath, verbose = TRUE, deleteRepoAfterPush = FALSE) # Inspect what is going on.
+    gitPush(git.R, subDir = 'R',  gitDir = repoPath, verbose = TRUE, deleteRepoAfterPush = FALSE)

-    gitPush(git.R, subDir = 'R')  # A normal call with defaults.
+    # A normal call with defaults.
+    gitPush(git.R, subDir = 'R')

 Verbose output below with default removal of cloned repo